mailcow/mailcow-dockerized/README.md

-# mailcow-dockerized
+# mailcow-dockerized 🐮 🐋

 mailcow dockerized comes with 11 containers linked in a mailcow network:
-Dovecot, Memcached, Redis, MariaDB, PowerDNS Recursor, PHP-FPM, Postfix, Nginx, Rmilter, Rspamd and SOGo.
+Dovecot, Memcached, Redis, MySQL, PowerDNS Recursor, PHP-FPM, Postfix, Nginx, Rmilter, Rspamd and SOGo.

+4 volumes to keep dynamic data.
+Feel free to use a 3rd-party driver to host your mail directory (vmail) in the cloud or whatever else: vmail-vol-1, dkim-vol-1, redis-vol-1, mysql-vol-1

+Important configuration files are mounted into the related containers from the host (`./data/conf`) and can be changed.
+Services should be restarted after they were changed (docker-compose restart x-mailcow).

 All configurations were written with security in mind.